Talos the Untamed: Fictional character biography

 Talos, considered a mutant by his people, is a Skrull born unable to shapeshift.
 He makes up for it with brute strength, earning the title "Talos the Untamed" due to his savage and sinister nature.
 After the Kree captured him, Talos refuses to commit suicide in the hopes of gaining glory for his survival.
-Instead, he was ridiculed and renamed the more humiliating "Talos the Tamed."
+Instead, he was ridiculed and renamed the more humiliating "Talos the Tamed".

 Talos attends the wedding ceremony of Rick Jones and Marlo Chandler, invited by the Impossible Man.
 He attacks the Hulk in an attempt to die in battle and thus reclaim his honor.
 When Talos does not honor the Hulk's refusal to participate, the Hulk begs Talos for mercy.
 Talos realizes that the Hulk is feigning, but regards even pretending to beg for mercy as a disgrace making the Hulk unworthy to fight him, and leaves in frustration.
-However, the Skrulls found his attempt to battle him impressive.

 Talos is called to the planet Godthab Omega by Glorian, where he battles Devos the Devastator.
 They are both captured and imprisoned when the Annihilation Wave attacks, allowing the two to escape.
-Talos encounters Ronan the Accuser, whom he hated for being a Kree, but was forced to heed his warning about leaving the planet.

-Talos is once again humiliated, this time by his own people, when Queen Veranke refuses to allow him to partake in the Skrull's "Secret Invasion" due to him lacking the ability to shapeshift.

 Talos later joins the United Front to fight the Annihilation Wave.

 Talos approaches Howard the Duck under the alias of Jonathan Richards and manipulates him into retrieving the Abundant Gems, less powerful versions of the Infinity Gems.
 He is defeated by Howard and his friend Tara Tam and apprehended by the Fantastic Four.

-Following the events of Empyre, Hulkling dispatches Talos, among others, to investigate inactive Kree and Skrull bases.
-Talos discovers that Knull is preparing to attack Earth.